Vorked/KF3TL/README.md

 However, this project has been a one-man-show for a pretty long time, now.
 There was some help with regex from Havox, and some extra translation substitutions given by KenjiDraco, but this was mostly it in terms of content not done by myself.
 It's time-consuming, to say the least.

+# Disclaimer

+This translation project is **not** affiliated with Kadokawa, Sega, Appirits, or Mine Yoshizaki.
+Everything in this project is built using hand-made assets and content and nothing is used, modified, or replaced.
+No game files are modified, replaced, or otherwise changed in any way.
+This mod follows the game's terms of use for not modifying files.
+However, you never know if Sega, Appirits, or Kadokawa see otherwise.
+I am not liable for any issues encounted in using this mod.